 When 2023 began, I wouldn’t have bet that this happy combination would happen even this year, much less with a full third of the year remaining.
 However, where native CSS nesting was concerned, the Big Three’s often-glacial pace of feature adoption picked up in a major way over the last few months.
 Chrome 112.0 was first out of the gate with full, unflagged support on 2023-04-04, followed by Safari 16.5 on 2023-05-18.
 Perhaps seeing which way the proverbial wind was blowing, the Firefox team apparently shifted gears to make this happen ASAP for its browser, too; and so, today, that has become reality.

 Of course, this doesn’t mean nesting utopia is here just yet.
-As I write, the Can I Use page for native CSS nesting shows global support at just over 75% — which means that, unless a dev team absolutely knows every visitor to its site both (a.) uses one of the Big Three browsers and (b.) definitely has a nesting-compatible version of that browser, the need to pre-process nested CSS will persist for a while.
+As I write, the Can I Use page for native CSS nesting shows global support at just over 75% — which means that, unless a dev team absolutely knows every visitor to its site both (a.) uses one of the Big Three browsers and (b.) definitely has a nesting-compatible version of that browser, the need for additional processing of nested CSS will persist for a while.

 Still, at the rate things are changing, that “while” may well be shorter than one might have believed as recently as a few weeks ago.